Anger Management (2003) / Comedy

 MPAA Rated: PG-13 for crude sexual content and language (originally R, but appealed)

 Running time: 106 min.

 Cast: Adam Sandler, Jack Nicholson, Marisa Tomei, Heather Graham, Woody Harrelson, John C. Reilly

 Director: Peter Segal

 Screenplay: David Dorfman

-As appealing as the match-up of Sandler and Nicholson is, very little else seems right about ANGER MANAGEMENT, a very contrived comedy that plays mostly for lowbrow laughs and silly hysterics.
+As appealing as the match-up of Adam Sandler and Jack Nicholson (About Schmidt, The Pledge) is, very little else seems right about Anger Management, a very contrived comedy that plays mostly for lowbrow laughs and silly hysterics.
 The two stars keep the film afloat with their genuine charm, and admittedly, they are quite fun to watch when onscreen together.
 It's the material that lets us down, sporadically amusing enough to sit through, but the main story and many of the plot points make little or no sense, serving merely as excuses to springboard into more sight gags and goofiness.
-In fact, there is little sense which can be made from an "anger management" guru that antagonizes his pupils into bouts of rage and confrontations, and even if you factor in the ultimate twist revealed in the end, the film threatens to become unraveled in implausibilities.
+In fact, there is little sense which can be made from an "anger management" guru that antagonizes his pupils into bouts of rage and confrontations, and even if you factor in the ultimate twist revealed in the end, the film threatens to become unraveled in implausibility.